depthbomb/yay/README.md

 yay can be installed by downloading and running the latest setup in [releases](https://github.com/depthbomb/yay/releases/latest).

-Upon first run, yay will automatically download and the latest version of yt-dlp if it isn't found in your system's PATH.
+Upon first run, yay will automatically download the latest version of yt-dlp if it isn't found in your system's PATH.
 It will also download and use [yt-dlp's builds of FFmpeg and FFprobe](https://github.com/yt-dlp/FFmpeg-Builds).

 ## Planned features